-As we at the Carbon Literacy Project recognised years earlier, the Prince of Wales saw that many people don’t understand what climate change is about.
+As The Carbon Literacy Project recognised years earlier, the Prince of Wales saw that many people don’t understand what climate change is about.

 “Why don’t you produce a simple plain English guide to the subject?” a friend urged Charles.
 That’s exactly what he has done, co-authoring “A Ladybird Expert Book” on climate change.